jspecify/jspecify-reference-checker/README.md

 # 2. The samples use @NullnessUnspecified, an annotation that currently doesn't
 #    exist in the mainline of jspecify/jspecify.
 #
-# To get the tests to pass, you can check and build out a different branch of
+# To get the tests to pass, make sure the "samples-google-prototype" branch is
-# our sample repo, one that has the expected incorrect results encoded into the
+# checked out of the jspecify repo, one that has the expected incorrect results
-# samples *and* has @NullnessUnspecified present:
+# encoded into the samples *and* has @NullnessUnspecified present:

 $ ( cd ../jspecify && git checkout samples-google-prototype && ./gradlew )
 ```